jax-b/ModulerKTNE/README.md

+# --------------

+# Abandoned
+Dam this needs a lot of work.
+What was i thinking on some of the decisions.
+Ill rework this into several separate repos in the future

+# --------------

 # ModulerKTNE
 A real life keep talking and nobody explodes
 The goal of this project it to make a modular [Keep Talking and Nobody Explodes game](https://keeptalkinggame.com/).